Best robo-advisors in 2025

 -

 One of the largest robo-advisors, Wealthfront offers goal-based investing that helps you understand how your financial choices today affect your future.
-Wealthfront also provides tax-loss harvesting, and literally hundreds of ETFs that you could add to your portfolio, so you can make a truly custom portfolio.
-Plus, the firm provides a competitive interest rate on its FDIC-insured cash management account and doesn’t charge any fees for it.
+Wealthfront also provides tax-loss harvesting, direct indexing and can build you an automated bond ladder.
+Another unusual feature for a robo-advisor is the ability to trade stocks and ETFs (commission-free), so you can make a truly custom portfolio.
+Plus, the firm provides a competitive interest rate on its no-fee FDIC-insured cash management account (a 2025 Bankrate Awards winner).
 Also useful, you can borrow against the value of your account at especially attractive interest rates.

 Account minimum: $500